Nikon F-mount: Pre-autofocus

 While Pre-AI for compatibility purposes, K-type lenses introduced the new cosmetics that would be used from 1977 onwards for AI-type lenses (see below).
 The scalloped-metal focus rings were replaced with rubber grip insets, and the use of element number and coating designations was discontinued.
 The 'K' designation itself is believed to be derived from the Japanese "konnichi-teki", loosely translatable as "modern" or "contemporary".

-Comparison of non-AI (left) and AI (right) aperture signaling systems: note differences in meter coupling prong style and presence of AI meter coupling ridge.
+Comparison of non-AI (left) and AI (right) aperture signaling systems: note differences in meter coupling prong style and presence of AI meter coupling ridge.The coupling prongs in non-AI have no holes in them.
+Some non-AI lenses were later factory-converted (using a kit from the factory) to AI.
+When this was the case the prongs were also replaced with AI style prongs.
+This can be used to identify factory AI conversion kits without looking at the coupling ridge.
+(May be useful in online buying of lenses.)